 There are also medically fragile children in the foster care system.
 These children may need consistent supervision and care to ensure they are healthy and safe.

 Stay-at-home parents will have immediate access to their children if anything like this happens.
 They will be able to respond to their children faster or get them to a medical professional more quickly.

 4. More time spent with your foster child (give more love and supervision to the foster child)

-5. Lastly, you'll form a bond quicker if with them for the day
+5. You'll form a bond quicker with them

-One thing is sure: whether you choose to stay home, foster full-time, work full-time, or do respite care, there is a need for your love and supervision in the foster care system, and we welcome all versions of it.
-Contact us here at ESP and find out what will best fit your life and the child's life and see how you can merge the two.
+One thing is sure, whether you choose to stay home, foster full-time, work full-time, or do respite care, there is a need for your love and supervision in the foster care system, and we welcome all versions of it.
+Contact us here at ESP to find out what will best fit your and the child's life and see how you can merge the two.